Big B's Backyard

 The Host’s Dilemma

-Hosting a BBQ is different from hosting a dinner party.
-When you’re cooking “Low and Slow,” the meat is done when it’s done—and sometimes that doesn’t align with your guests’ arrival.
-The secret to being a great BBQ host is mastering the “Hold” so that you can actually enjoy your own party.
+Hosting a BBQ is different from a normal dinner party.
+When you’re cooking low and slow, the meat is done when it’s done.
+Sometimes that doesn’t match when your guests arrive.
+The secret to being a great host is getting the hold right.
+This lets you actually enjoy your own party.

 1. Reverse Engineering the Clock

-Always work backward from your serving time.
+Always work backward from when you want to serve.
 If you want to eat at 6:00 PM:

-- The Buffer (1 hour): Always assume something will go wrong or the fire will be sluggish.
+• The Buffer (1 hour): Always assume something will go wrong.
+The fire might be slow.

-Total time: ~19 hours.
-If you want to eat at 6:00 PM on Saturday, you should be putting the meat on the pit by 11:00 PM Friday night.
+Total time is about 19 hours.
+If you want to eat at 6:00 PM on Saturday, put the meat on the pit by 11:00 PM Friday night.

-- Once your meat hits its target temperature, keep it wrapped and place it in the cooler.
+• Once your meat hits its target temp, keep it wrapped.
+Place it in the cooler.

-- A large brisket or pork shoulder will stay at a food-safe temperature (above 140°F) for up to 6 hours.
-This means the meat can be done at noon, and it will still be steaming hot and even more tender at 6:00 PM.
+• A large brisket or pork shoulder will stay safe and hot for up to 6 hours.
+This means the meat can be done at noon and it will still be steaming hot at 6:00 PM.
+It will even be more tender.

 3. Pre-Stage Your Sides